 If Katja Katholing-Bloss were a flower she concedes she’d have to be either a strelitzia or freesia.
 She’s fascinated by the simple, straightforward and unalterable form of the strelitzia.
 These are qualities reflected in her own work, since consistency and rigour are very important to her.
 And the freesia?
 It’s simply got to be the fragrance which evokes so many childhood memories.
 As the daughter of a florist, she grew up in a world filled with strong botanical stimuli which she is able to relay to the observer in glorious detail.

-Katja is a member of the Gloucestershire Society of Botanical Illustration (G.S.B.I.), the American Society of Botanical Artists (A.S.B.A) as well as the Art Society of Hof/Saale (Germany).
+Katja is a fellow member of the Society of Botanical Artists (SBA), the American Society of Botanical Artists (A.S.B.A) as well as the Art Society of Hof/Saale (Germany).